 Difference in Annual Sagittal Growth of Jaws

-Prescribing low doses of the growth hormone in the boys and girls experiencing delayed maturity will not only adjust the growth speed of their organs to their ages but also accelerate the growth of their skulls, jaws, and faces.
+In boys and girls experiencing delayed maturity, prescribing low doses of the growth hormone affects drastically.
+As it will not only adjust the growth speed of their organs to their ages but also accelerate the growth of their skulls, jaws, and faces.

 Skeletal Diversity and Malocclusion